iagofg/url.js/README.md

        ...
      }
 ```
-This will return true if cannot be delayed or will call to otherfunction and use it async returned value to feedback the return value asincronously to url.js calling to delayedcb.
+This will return true if cannot be delayed or will call to otherfunction and use it async returned value to feedback the return value asynchronously to url.js calling to delayedcb.